rafosorio/iks-workshop/_docs/navigation.md

 ###### 5. Add the **Lab Navigation** widget to the page

 By default when you started from the /xcc/cloud uri, you were placed on the `cloud` page.
 We 'created' five (5) pages during the import process above to host each of the five (5) widgets we will be developing during this lab.
-We will now add a pre-built navigation widget to this `cloud` page you are on to faciliate quick switching to these other pages.
+We will now add a pre-built navigation widget to this `cloud` page you are on to facilitate quick switching to these other pages.

 Click on **Customize** > **Widgets** > **Create Widget**